musiur/ngs/README.md

 National Grammer School

-This website is for National Grammer School Halishahar, Chittagong, Bangladesh.
+This website is for National Grammar School Halishahar, Chittagong, Bangladesh.